US orders big drawdown at Kabul embassy as troops leave

 WASHINGTON (AP) — The State Department on Tuesday ordered a significant number of its remaining staff at the U.S. Embassy in Kabul to leave Afghanistan as the military steps up the pullout of American troops from the country.

+The order came as the U.S. special envoy for Afghanistan told lawmakers that it no longer made sense to continue the 20-year deployment of American troops there.
+At the same time, Ambassador Zalmay Khalilzad said he shared lawmakers’ concerns that the rights of women and minorities could be jeopardized after the withdrawal is complete.

+“We should all remain concerned that those rights could suffer,” Khalilzad told the Senate Foreign Relations Committee.
+Asked if the U.S. would retain any leverage to protect those rights once its troops are gone, Khalilzad was circumspect.
+He said aid and other types of diplomatic support “would be not available if they did not respect the human rights of Afghan women or others.”

-The department said it had instructed all personnel to depart unless their jobs require them to be physically located in Afghanistan.
+Shortly before he spoke, the State Department said it had instructed all personnel to depart unless their jobs require them to be physically located in Afghanistan.
 The order was not specific as to the number of people affected, but it went well beyond the usual curtailment of staffers for security and safety reasons.
 Such orders normally apply only to non-essential personnel.

 In an updated travel advisory for Afghanistan, the department said it had ordered the departure of all U.S. government employees “whose functions can be performed elsewhere.”
 It also said American citizens should not travel to Afghanistan and those there who want to depart “should leave as soon as possible on available commercial flights.”